MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 ## Backend v1.15.3 (April 8, 2020)

 Small but critical backend release for migrations out of G Suite (Admin).
-Please read the impact statement carefully.
+Read the impact statement carefully.

 - Fixes a specific case in migrations from G Suite (Admin) that would end up in data duplication.
 The case relates to folders in an "owner" root that were shared with other users ("guest") and "guest" mounted the folder not in their root folder but somewhere deeper in their tree.
 In this case, the transfer would not obey the user priority list resulting in the folder being transferred for both "owner" and "guest".
 This regression was introduced on March 1, 2019 and is fixed now.
 Full impact is still being assessed.
-There is no need to re-run Google Prescans for affected migrations; instead, re-running the transfers will now skip the folder in question appropriately.
+There is no need to rerun Google Prescans for affected migrations; instead, rerunning the transfers will now skip the folder in question appropriately.
 Remediation for affected customers is to manually removed the duplicated data (upon identification).

 ## Backend v1.15.1 (April 2, 2020)